spectrocloud/librarium/docs/docs-content/getting-started/gcp/deploy-manage-k8s-cluster-tf.md

 The process of rolling back to a previous version using Terraform is similar to the process of applying a new version.

-Open the **terraform.tfvars** file, set the `deploy-aws-kubecost` variable to false, and save the file.
+Open the **terraform.tfvars** file, set the `deploy-gcp-kubecost` variable to false, and save the file.
 Once applied, this action will make the active cluster use version **1.0.0** of the cluster profile again.

 In the terminal window, issue the following command to plan the changes.